peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Generates a CBOR object from a byte array.
 The byte array is copied to a new byte array.
 (This method can't be used to decode CBOR data from a byte array; for that, use the DecodeFromBytes method instead.).

 The following example encodes a text string to a UTF-8 byte array, then uses the array to create a CBOR byte string object.
 It is not recommended to use  `Encoding.UTF8.GetBytes` in .NET, or he  `getBytes()` method in Java to do this.
-For instance, `Encoding.UTF8` begins the encoded string with a byte-order ark, and  `getBytes()` encodes text strings in an unspecified haracter encoding.
-Both behaviors can be undesirable.
+For instance,  `getBytes()` encodes text strings in a default (so not fixed) haracter encoding, which can be undesirable.
 Instead, use he  `DataUtilities.GetUtf8Bytes` method to convert text trings to UTF-8.

     /* true does character replacement of
                 invalid UTF-8; false throws an exception